codestation/prxshot/readme.txt

 Changelog:
 v0.4:
-[+]Implemented key timeout, so now yo can use other buttons that doesn't interfere with the normal game operation.
+[+]Implemented key timeout, so now you can add some delay to the screenshot button so doesn't interfere with the normal game operation.
 [!]Internal change: rewrote the plugin in C++
-[!]Fixed the known issue of taking a screenshot while the aLoader is launching an ISO. v0.3:
+[!]Fixed the known issue of taking a screenshot while the aLoader is launching an ISO (only for the C++ branch) v0.3:
 [+]Added the option to set your custom screenshot key per game.
 [!]Major rewrite to the hook core (removed the asm payload code), so it avoids